Ayms/bitcoin-transactions/README.md

 ### Forked coins

-<b>Bitcoin Cash Plus (Warning: this fork does not implement any replay protection with BCH, it's not recommended to use it unless you really know what you are doing and you owe the destination addresses where you send your coins)</b> "BCP" - seed.bitcoincashplus.org - see [To come as soon as there is a mainnet explorer](https://github.com/Ayms/bitcoin-transactions/blob/master/bcp.js)
+<b>Bitcoin Cash Plus (Warning: this fork does not implement any replay protection with BCH, don't use it, see below</b> "BCP" - seed.bitcoincashplus.org - see [To come as soon as there is a mainnet explorer](https://github.com/Ayms/bitcoin-transactions/blob/master/bcp.js)

 <b>Bitcoin Private</b> "BTCP" (under development so subject to change) - BTCP node (to come) - see [To come as soon as it is live](https://github.com/Ayms/bitcoin-transactions/blob/master/btcp.js)